 Edwards is a very small town located in the state of Missouri.
 With a population of 1,734 people and just one neighborhood, Edwards is the 304th largest community in Missouri.

-Edwards is a blue-collar town, with 37.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Edwards is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Edwards who work in office and administrative support (14.12%), sales jobs (12.94%), and healthcare suport services (9.71%).
+Edwards is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Edwards is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Edwards who work in office and administrative support (17.18%), food service (17.18%), and sales jobs (14.72%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edwards has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edwards has few renters and college students.
 But the biggest reason it is quieter in Edwards than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edwards may be for you.

-Edwards is a somewhat ethnically-diverse town.
 The people who call Edwards home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edwards residents report their race to be White, followed by Native American.
-Important ancestries of people in Edwards include German, Irish, English, Dutch, and European.
+Important ancestries of people in Edwards include Irish, German, English, European, and Dutch.

 The most common language spoken in Edwards is English.
 Other important languages spoken here include Italian and Greek.

-In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
-In fact, with 56.1% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 99.1% of the neighborhoods in America.
+Real estate in the neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 97.0% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+Vacant homes and apartments are a significant characteristic of this neighborhood.
+In fact, with 56.7% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 99.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 The neighbors in the neighborhood in Edwards are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 80.7% of U.S. neighborhoods.
-With 48.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 93.3% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 79.8% of U.S. neighborhoods.
+In addition, 2.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 72.1% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.